coleGillespie/ecstatic-flatiron/README.md

 ecstatic-flatiron
 =================

-simple http server with using flatiron and ecstatic file serving for quick prototyping of html + css + js
+simple http server using flatiron and ecstatic file serving for quick prototyping of html + css + js